lmucs-2120/portfolio-template-YannaMonkey/reflections/sept-25-oct-6.md

 **SSR for weeks 5 & 6**

 * ...
-*
+* Learned about linked lists
+ALso got to play around with virtual reality which was cool because I have not had a lot of experience with one before *
 {% endhint %}

 {% hint style="success" %}
 **Goals for weeks 7 & 8**
+I hope to learn more about these sorting techniques
 * ...
 *
 {% endhint %}